 Is Pu Erh That Smells Like Fish Safe To Drink?

 While the smell and taste of cooked Pu Erh tea may be unpleasant and you might not want to drink the tea, you will not be dying if you do.
-If you properly rinse your tea and use sufficiently hot water, you should be completely safe.
+If you properly rinse your tea and use boiling water, you should be completely safe.

-What Other Funky Taste Can Cooked Pu Erh Have?
+What Other Unpleasant Taste Can Cooked Pu Erh Have?

 Cooked Pu Erh tea can have very uncommon notes.
 You may find that your tea tastes like fish, wet dog, compost, dirt, damp hay or like the inside of a stable.
 This is a result of the forced fermentation process that cooked Pu Erh goes through and will vary in intensity between teas.